pdbrown/triss/README.md

 source venv/bin/activate
 ```

 Finally, enable development mode.
-This creates an "editable install" in the
+This installs python dependencies and creates
-venv.
+an "editable install" in the venv.

 ```bash
 make dev